chrisschnabl/gsd-chrome/README.md

-# Lovable Prompt Helper Chrome Extension
+# Lovable A/B Test Assistant

-A Chrome extension that allows you to quickly append text to the Lovable AI prompt console.
+A Chrome extension that helps you A/B test your Lovable prompts by reading code from the file editor and providing intelligent recommendations for prompt variations.

 ## Features

-- **Easy Text Appending**: Add text to the Lovable prompt textarea with a single click
+- **Code Reading**: Automatically reads code from the Lovable file editor to understand your current implementation
+- **Smart A/B Testing**: Analyzes your code to provide targeted recommendations for prompt variations
+- **Direct Prompt Injection**: Appends optimized prompts directly to the Lovable console
-- **User-Friendly Interface**: Clean, modern popup with textarea input and status feedback
+- **User-Friendly Interface**: Clean, modern popup with code reading and prompt management tools
-- **Smart Detection**: Automatically finds the Lovable prompt textarea using XPath or fallback detection
-- **Real-time Feedback**: Shows success/error messages after each operation
+- **Real-time Feedback**: Shows reading status and success/error messages

+## How It Works

+The extension works by:

+1. **Code Analysis**: Reads code from the Lovable file editor using XPath targeting to understand your current implementation
+2. **Context Understanding**: Analyzes the read code to understand what you're building
+3. **A/B Recommendations**: Provides intelligent suggestions for prompt variations based on your code context
+4. **Direct Integration**: Injects optimized prompts directly into the Lovable console for immediate testing

+This approach ensures that A/B test recommendations are contextually relevant to your specific project and implementation.

 ## Installation